bgamrat/asset-management-platform/README.md

  - MEMCACHED_HOST
  - MEMCACHED_PORT
 4. Create the databases or run **php bin/console doctrine:database:create**
-5. Run **./bin/fixtures-base.sh** to install the required base data types.
-This will also allow you to create an admin user.
+5. Run **php bin/console doctrine:fixtures:load** to install the required base data types.
+This will also allow you to create an admin user.  *dev* environments will also get demo data.
-6. Run **./bin/fixtures-demo.sh** to install demo data (optional)
-7. To build the *Dojo* assets for production use, **cd assets/vendor; ./build.sh;**.
+6. To build the *Dojo* assets for production use, **cd assets/vendor; ./build.sh;**.
 When in dev mode, the source JavaScript files are used to allow you to step through the code.
 Use **cd public; ln -sf /var/www/html/symfony-dev/assets src** to create a symlink for development (not on production).
-8. Run **./node_modules/.bin/encore dev** to dump the CSS.
+7. Run **./node_modules/.bin/encore** *(dev/production)* to dump the CSS.
 Building the client side code on my production server didn't go well
    Instead, tar up the files from your local machine and scp them up
      - tar up the client side files with **tar czf ~/public-build.tgz public/build**
      - scp them to the production server with **scp ~/public-build.tgz user@example.com:.